pokynmr/iPick/README.md

     python iPick.py

-Please note that it is highly recommended that you use the SPARKY module instead of the command line tool.
+Please note that it is highly recommended that you use the POKY or NMRFAM-SPARKY module instead of the command line tool.

 Here is an example of running iPick script: